ScanMountGoat/wgsl_to_wgpu/README.md

 # wgsl_to_wgpu
-Generate typesafe Rust bindings from wgsl shaders to wgpu using macros.
+An experimental library for generating typesafe Rust bindings from wgsl shaders to wgpu using macros.